HotPizzaYT/pirate.based-cli/README.md

 - Torrent downloading is not embedded into the program.
 - Currently, there are no API mirror sites, or any that I've heard of
 - Because of the above, no API mirror sites have been tested.

+- Python version has no PIP install.
+Please add it to your system's path